ngutowski/gawc/README.md

 # Genetic Algorithm with multi-objective Compass (*GAwC*)

-This repository aims at sharing the code of GAwC method submitted to the journal *Artificial Intelligence in Medicine (Elsevier)*.
-This code is for expertimental purpose only and is thus not suitable for production.
+This repository aims to share the code of the GAwC method published in the journal Artificial Intelligence in Medicine (Elsevier).
+Please note that this code is intended for experimental purposes only and is not suitable for production.

 ## The Algorithm